HL7/rtls-ig/input/pagecontent/spec.md

 ### Overview
-This specification page details the technical requirements and behavior of this implementation for an integration between a RTLS and another system.
+This specification page details the technical requirements and behavior of this implementation for an integration between an RTLS and another system.

 ### Enroll Tag
 This event type is used to indicate to the RTLS that a subscribed non-RTLS system wants to receive updates for a specific tag's location.
 It is assumed that an active rtlsSubscription resource corresponding to the rtlsSubscriptionTopic that the non-RTLS system is interested in already exists and was communicated.